Youth Formation for children PreK-Grade 4 programs will enrich your child’s spiritual journey and allow them to explore and deepen their faith.

 Wednesdays—4:30-5:45pm or 6-7:15pm

-Before mass each week of Children’s Liturgy, stop by our welcome table in the gathering space to pick up your child’s nametag so we can meet you and your child.
+Before Mass each week of Children’s Liturgy, stop by our welcome table in the gathering space to pick up your child’s nametag so we can meet you and your child.

 Text KIDSLITURGY to 84576 to join the program list!